susapad/software-beta-tester/README.md

 ### Why my application is so slow?

-It's not the application itself, but the way it comunicate with arduino.
+It's not the application itself, but the way it comunicate via serial port.

 Unfortunately, the commands can only be sent with one second of interval between.